Harmonic functions on hyperbolic graphs: Abstract

 \section{Abstract}

-We consider random walks with finite support on non-elementary Gromov hyperbolic groups.
-For a given harmonic function on such a group, we prove that asymptotic properties of non-tangential boundedness and non-tangential convergence are almost everywhere equivalent.
-The proof is inspired from works of F.~Mouton in the cases of Riemannian manifolds of pinched negative curvature and infinite trees.
+We consider admissible random walks on hyperbolic graphs.
+For a given harmonic function on such a graph, we prove that asymptotic properties of non-tangential boundedness and non-tangential convergence are almost everywhere equivalent.
+The proof is inspired by the works of F. Mouton in the cases of Riemannian manifolds of pinched negative curvature and infinite trees.
 It involves geometric and probabilitistic methods.